brendel-r/Boredom-Buster/README.md

 ## Features
   - Random activity on page load
-  - Skip an activity you done like
+  - Skip an activity you don't like
   - Mark activity as completed
   - View completed activities
-  - Light/Dark mode
+  - Switch between Light/Dark mode

 ## Context
 Building Boredom Busters has been an exciting solo project.
 Utilizing React, PropTypes, Cypress, JavaScript, HTML, and CSS, I have created an exceptional app for entertainment and combating boredom.